vtn1570/carousel_component/README.md

 During all development i tried following specified requirements:

-Setup the environment manually (including Webpack or any other bundler configuration).
+* Setup the environment manually (including Webpack or any other bundler configuration)
 * Must work for mobile and desktop devices
 * Must support swipes
 * Must work for any HTML content